 Jason Scott Weinstein, PhD joined the Center for Immunity and Inflammation and the Department of Medicine in August 2018 as an Assistant Professor, Chancellor Scholar and RWJBarnabas Health hire.
 Dr. Weinstein came to Rutgers New Jersey Medical School from Yale Medical School where he was an Instructor in the Department of Medicine and Section of Rheumatology.
 Dr. Weinstein’s current research is primarily focused on understanding a subset of effector CD4 T cells, known as a T follicular helper (Tfh) cells, which interact with B cells to generate antibody production in the B cells.
 A major focus of his research is understanding how dysregulated Tfh cell-B cell interactions generate self-reactive autoantibodies that lead to systemic autoimmune diseases such as systemic lupus erythematosus and rheumatoid arthritis.
 Ongoing studies in his lab using use state-of-the-art genomics approaches such as Chip-sequencing, RNA-sequencing and enhancer mapping will shed light on changes in the genomic pathways that result in immune cell malfunction in autoimmunity.
 These studies will pave the way for developing novel vaccine designs and autoimmune therapies.
 Dr. Weinstein has published first authored papers in top tier journals including Nature Immunology and the Journal of Experimental Medicine.
 He is fortunate to having considerable NIH funding including a new R01, a K01 and a Small Business Technology Transfer (STTR) grant.

-Huijuan Hu, PhD recently joined the Center for Immunity and Inflammation and the Department of Anesthesiology as an Associate Professor.
+Huijuan Hu, PhD Huijuan Hu, PhD recently joined the Center for Immunity and Inflammation and the Department of Anesthesiology as an Associate Professor.
 Dr. Hu received her Ph.D. in pharmacology from China Pharmaceutical University in Nanjing in 1998.
 She did her postdoctoral training on neuroscience and pain at Wayne State University School of Medicine and Baylor College of Medicine from 1999 to 2004.
 After completion of the postdoctoral training, Dr. Hu moved to Washington University in St. Louis as a Research Instructor.
-In 2010, Dr. Hu was recruited to Drexel University College of Medicine where she was an Associate Professor in the Department of Pharmacology and Physiology where she was promoted to an Associate Professor in 2016.
+In 2010, Dr. Hu was recruited to Drexel University College of Medicine as a tenure-track Assistant Professor in the Department of Pharmacology and Physiology where she was promoted to an Associate Professor in 2016.
 Dr. Hu's laboratory aims to understand the mechanisms underlying the development of chronic pain and to identify novel drug targets and drug candidates for the treatment of chronic pain.
 Dr Hu’s research has concentrated on the role of store-operated calcium channels (SOCs) in pain plasticity.
 In addition, Dr. Hu is interested in investigating whether maternal pain exposure alters pain behavior in offspring.
 Dr. Hu and her laboratory employs a variety of approaches including behavioral tests, patch clamp electrophysiology, live-cell imaging, biochemical and molecular biology in her current studies.
 Her research has been supported by NIH since 2012.